Looking for SEO statistics 2023?

 Voice search usage stats coupled with eCommerce SEO stats show how you can tap into a profitable zone by better understanding how consumers use and how their journey shapes using search marketing.

-If you liked these search engine usage statistics, feel free to use them in your articles, presentations or to create a winning SEO campaign.
+If you liked these search engine usage statistics, feel free to use them in your articles (don’t forget to claim your Grammarly student discount & write flawless content), presentations or to create a winning SEO campaign.